Animatron/player/doc/API.md

                                         .rotate([0, 5], [0, Math.PI / 2]);
     createPlayer('my_canvas').load(scene).play();

-**Note**: You may want to create an alias for builder, so it will look even more in JQuery-style:
+**Note**: You may want to create an alias for builder, so it will look even more in JQuery-style (and in that version it auto-caches the instances):

     var b = Builder._$; // instead of "b", you may even name it "_" or "$",
                         // if it will not clash with JQuery or some other library